Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 	- 1. Start by writing `grades.forEach()`
 	- Then inside the forEach(), you need to write the function that will be called for every grade: `function(grade) { }`
 	- And finally, you add the `console.log(grade)` inside of that function.

+- Once we're going to write the code that sums an array, we need to tell the programming language that we want to have a variable that will hold the **sum**.
+But then, we need to give it a certain value.
+What would that be?
+0?
+1?
+- Because it's a sum, we start at 0.